IovlevYuliy/qs-test-problem/README.md

 The user interface contains two treeviews.
 The right treeview presents the original database and the left one is cache.
 ![Screenshot](ui_sample.png)

 Use the right mouse button to open the context menu on both treeviews.
+Use mouse double click by a node for renaming nodes.
 Button "Save" saves all changes in the cache to database.
 Button "Reset" returns treeviews to the default states.